 Professor Jaime earned her master's degree in health education from Montclair State University and her bachelor's degree in health education from William Paterson University.
-As a health educator she has many years of experience in a variety of public health settings, as well as higher education teaching experience.
+As a health educator she has many years of experience in a variety of Public Health Promotion settings, as well as higher education teaching experience.
 Professor Jaime coordinates internship site placements and oversees interns in the field.

-Geraldine Suppa, Administrative Assistant
+Rosemary Walker, Administrative Assistant